stereolabs/zed-ros2-interfaces/README.md

 ### Build the repository

-The `zed_interfaces` is a colcon package.
+The `zed_msgs` is a colcon package.
 It depends on the following ROS packages:

 - ament_cmake
 - builtin_interfaces